Hurricane-k/intro-Carry/README.md

 # intro-Carry
-this is my first time to build and push the personal website with RStudio and git. public/index.html
+this is my first time to build and push the personal website with RStudio and git. <br>
+public/index.html